VIP Notebooks

 An example notebook can be viewed here, courtesy of Georgia Tech VIP alumnus Rich Reece:

-VIP teams at the University of Arizona may opt for other collaboration and recordkeeping tools such as Trello, OSF or e-portfolios.
+Although the sample above is a scan of an actual paper notebook, VIP teams at the University of Arizona may opt for other collaboration and recordkeeping tools.
+Google Documents /Sheets/ Slides are popular (just make sure the team leader, and not the student, sets such things up).
+Teams may also choose to use OSF, E-portfolios, Trello, a wiki, or another method to track team activity across time.
 Whatever method is used, the below table provides examples of best practices for logging activity.

 Notebook Essentials